 Roots in the News: “Some Bay Area Immigrants Suffer Fallout of Ebola Epidemic”

-Roots Community Health Center’s Dr. Noha Aboelata was quoted in a KQUED piece on Ebola’s impact in the Bay Area.
+Roots Community Health’s Dr. Noha Aboelata was quoted in a KQUED piece on Ebola’s impact in the Bay Area.
 Listen here, or read the article below!

 Some Bay Area Immigrants Suffer Fallout of Ebola Epidemic